MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 **`patch`** - **Patch**<br>
 `string`.
 Required when `action = patch`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the contents of patch.
+Specifies the contents of the patch.
 <!-- :::editable-content-end::: -->
 <br>